MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 ## Testing the Client Installation

 After installing your Teradata client software, you should test that you can communicate with your Teradata database.
-For this, you will typically need a connection string, which may look something like the following:
+For this, you typically need a connection string, which may look something like the following:

 	"DRIVER=Teradata;DBCNAME=machineNameOrIP;DATABASE=RevoTestDB;UID=myUserID;PWD=myPassword;"